Project management is about managing stakeholders’ expectations. If they are not happy, you cannot complete your project successfully.

 Benefits of the Salience Model

-- This model provides you with better insight into your project stakeholders.
+- It provides you with better insight into your stakeholders.

-- It helps you save resources, time, and effort.
+- It helps you to save resources, time, and effort.

-- This model helps you complete projects successfully with minimal obstruction.
+- It helps you complete projects with minimal obstruction.

 Limitations of the Salience Model

-- Compared to other two-dimensional models, this model requires more time and effort.
+- Compared to other models, this model requires more time and effort.

-- This is a subjective procedure, and some bias in opinion can significantly affect your classifications.
+- This is a subjective procedure, and bias in opinion can influence its effectiveness.

-- Monitoring these three attributes continuously takes resources and time.
+- Monitoring three attributes continuously take resources and time.

-- This model assumes these attributes are either present or absent, though in reality it may vary between these two.
+- This model assumes attributes are present or absent, though, they may vary between these two.

-The objective of stakeholder analysis is to help you manage your stakeholders effectively.
-There are many other models to classify stakeholders based on two attributes such as power-interest, power-influence, etc. The salience model is based on three attributes: power, legitimacy, and urgency.
-Although this model can be more time consuming than others, it can provide you with a better analysis and understanding of your stakeholders.
+The salience model helps you manage your stakeholders effectively.
+Although this model is more time consuming than others, it provides you with better analysis and understanding of your stakeholders.
 This model lets you focus your energy on important stakeholders and keeps you from wasting your time on less important ones.